It’s getting warmer

 It’s one of a dozen that were swept away early in 2014, when a nearby ravine overflowed.
 The villagers had little option but to gather what they had salvaged and move to another site.
 “It was very hard,” Cuhofran reflects “We were very badly affected… and still are”

 This a place where people survive.
 The growing season is short, winter is both long and harsh, and hunger is a constant.
 Many communities are cut off for as much as six months of the year and margins are slim.
-Concern Worldwide have been working here for 20 years, and for the past decade much of that work has involved environmental protection — or “watershed management” as the engineers like to call it.
+Concern Worldwide has been working here for 20 years, and for the past decade much of that work has involved environmental protection — or “watershed management” as the engineers like to call it.

 Managing the environment

 “It’s a hard sell — you really have to be persuasive and use evidence to make your case,” according to Concern’s program director, Gerry Ganaba.
 High on a steep hillside, he’s visiting a team who are busy measuring gradients, annotating locations, and hammering long metal rods into the rocky earth.
-“We’re measuring the exact amount that the land is degrading over the course of 12 months, to show farmers the difference between managed and un-managed ground,” he says.
+“We’re measuring the exact amount that the land is degrading over the course of 12 months, to show farmers the difference between managed and unmanaged ground,” he says.

 Watershed management involves a lot of work — digging trenches, building giant rock walls, installing check-dams, planting bushes and trees, fencing off fragile areas… “It’s no joke,” Gerry admits, “so it has to be worth their while.”